Can Stochastic Gradient Langevin Dynamics Provide Differential Privacy for Deep Learning?: Theoretical Results

-We begin by using a well known results for the closed-form-solution of the posterior distribution for a Bayesian linear regression problem (see \citet{Bishop} for further details).
-By using the parameters of our problem we get Lemma \ref{PosteriorDistribution}.
+We begin by using a well-known result for the closed-form solution of the posterior distribution for a Bayesian linear regression problem (see \citet{Bishop} for further details).
+By incorporating the parameters of our problem in this result, we get Lemma \ref{PosteriorDistribution}.